trotsky1997/LLaMA-O1/README.md

 # LLaMA-O1: Open Large Reasoning Model Frameworks For Training, Inference and Evaluation With PyTorch and HuggingFace
-**CLAIM: This repository was for personal experimentation only and has no connection with any third-party organization or institution.**
+**CLAIM: This repository was for personal experimentation only and has no connection with any third-party researches, organization or institution**

 Large Reasoning Models powered by Monte Carlo Tree Search (MCTS), Self-Play Reinforcement Learning, PPO, AlphaGo Zero's dua policy paradigm and Large Language Models!
 ![alt text](image-1.png)